reymon359/how-to-live/advices/index.md

 some of them contradict, dont take anything here too serious, let it flow, adapt, etc

+Don't hurry up changing things, change them when they need to be changed.

 todo lo que hay aqui es lo que opinon ahora pero puede cambiar en el futuro, mi manera de ver la vida y sacar lo mejor de ella

 quotes are because we are not the first to see this. other important people in the past.